-Our residents are encouraged to participate in a variety of life-enhancing activities, both inside and outside the community, to stimulate the mind and provide social interaction with others.
-We aim to help our seniors maintain their sense of independence, while offering the support they need to thrive and live joyfully.
+Our memory care residents are encouraged to participate in a variety of life-enhancing activities, both inside and outside the community, to stimulate the mind and provide social interaction with others.
+We aim to help our seniors maintain their sense of independence while offering the memory care support they need to thrive and live joyfully.

 We have 42 private, fully-furnished studio apartments in two wings.
-Our open floor plan is easy for residents to navigate and encourages socialization and interaction in the community.
-In addition to beautiful, fully supervised outdoor spaces, we also have private areas where families can host special celebrations for their loved one.
+Our open floor plan is easy for memory care residents to navigate and encourages socialization and interaction in the community.
+In addition to beautiful, fully supervised outdoor spaces, we also have private areas where families can host special celebrations for their loved ones.

 Ancora was designed to impact the overall well-being and quality of life for residents with dementia.
 It provides maximum comfort, functionality and safety within a reduced-stress environment while offering sensory stimulation.
 Interior colors and design throughout our memory care community were intentional to assist with wayfinding when your loved one explores their home.